No matter the economic climate, it is difficult for many of our local neighbors to make ends meet on a daily basis, let alone make economic progress.

 For families walking a financial tightrope, unable to make ends meet or save for college, a home, or retirement, United Way of Santa Barbara County is here to help.

-In 2010, United Way of Santa Barbara County launched a 10-year Financial Stability Initiative to accomplish the following goals:
+In 2010, United Way of Santa Barbara County launched a Financial Empowerment Initiative to increase financial stability for local families and seniors.

 These important community goals require the integrated assistance of businesses, government agencies, nonprofits, education, and the community at large.